impuremaths/impuremaths.github.io/_posts/2021-02-22-trading-options.md

 ### Monetizing diversification

 You might be a typical investor with a typical risk-averse profile.
 In that case, you would be just as willing to buy an option as to sell one, and so you may as well do neither: The premium over expected value, as decided by the market, should be a fair valuation of the risk carried by the contract.
 However, there are other ways to reduce risk that don't involve paying someone a premium - namely, diversification.

 The options market may be viewed as a way to monetize excess de-risking, for those who have the necessary capital and are willing to expend the effort.
 (The fact that effective diversification requires large amounts of capital is another manifestation of a market inefficiency, though this is less pronounced as brokerages begin to offer fractional shares.)

+Note that diversification is part of the thesis for index fund investing as well: Stocks are fairly valued relative to their risk-adjusted returns, but a diversified portfolio reduces that risk.
+However, options facilitate a more pure conversion between risk and value, since options generate no other value.